opentrials/collectors/docs/spiders/jprn.md

 ## Data Update Strategy

-Trials could be serched with `date_and_time_of_last_update` filter.
+Trials have `date_and_time_of_last_update` field.
+Newly created and updated trials have to be searched using desc last_updated ordering (by default).
-After initial scraping we should use the last 2 days searches to stay up to date (`recent` stack).
+After initial scraping we should use the last 2 pages of search results to stay up to date (`recent` stack).

 ## License Terms